APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - Discrimination was pervasive and met the Davis standard at the Georgia school because the school knowingly allowed an individual with a history of sexual assault to be on campus.

-- A lawsuit at UCLA charged accused a fraternity of doing something similar---they allowed someone the school disciplined with assault to continue living in a fraternity house.
+- A lawsuit at UCLA accused a fraternity of doing something similar---they allowed someone the school disciplined with assault to continue living in a fraternity house.

 - After notifying the fraternity of the incident, the fraternity first tried to convince her not to report the assault to the university.